linagee/cordova-androidpublisher/README.md

 No access or refresh token is set. - API key is probably not authenticated on Google Play Developer Console.

 No application was found for the given package name. - This tool is only able to upload APKs for existing projects.
 Please create a project under the Google Play Developer Console (https://play.google.com/apps/publish/) and create an app using the same package name as defined in your Cordova project.
+(You can use 'Prepare Store Listing'.)

 How does this work?